 Another option is to take a tour.
 If you are up for a tour, get it booked well in advance.
 We tried to book it at the last minute and were unsuccessful.
 Tours usually take about 8 hours, include food breaks and cost over $200 per person.
 Check out this company for more information.

-To be honest, we were very happy the tour didn’t work out for us as we got to the volcano much cheaper and met some lovely people.
+To be honest, we were very happy the tour didn’t work out for us as we got to the volcano much cheaper and met some lovely people along the way.
 We will tell you how we did it in a moment.

 How we got to the summit of Mauna Kea independently